-Peppers and several other Thomas Countians want commissioners to enforce new laws.
-Peppers said, "We've got to have an ordinance to where those dogs are registered at vets, a spay and neuter type thing needs to happen.
+Peppers and several other locals want commissioners to enforce new laws.
+"We've got to have an ordinance to where those dogs are registered at vets, a spay and neuter type thing needs to happen.
 These dogs need to be checked on a regular basis.
-How they're pinned, how they're tethered up."
+How they're pinned, how they're tethered up," he said.
 Peppers and his wife are divorced.
-His little girl lived with her mother and stepfather in Thomasville.
-It was at their home where three pit bulls killed Cheyenne in their backyard.
+His little girl lived with her mother and stepfather in Thomasville, at the home where three pit bulls killed Cheyenne in their backyard.

 01/06/09: Humane Society Distorts the Truth